-So, now let’s look at what you need to do with that information…
+So, once you’ve done that, let’s look at what you need to do with that information…

 Your least favourite customer?
 Unless you can honestly say it’s your fault and you can rectify the problem, it’s time to let them go.
 You don’t need to work with customers you don’t enjoy working with.

 And it will give you more head space to start looking for the customers you really want.